revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 {% subsection Installation %}

 Revticulate can be installed in two ways.
+Both will assume a working installation of R and (optionally) RStudio.
 The first is via CRAN, using the default `install.packages` function in R: